Want to know how to measure bra size at home to get the perfect fit? Follow this expert, four-step guide to work out what size you need.

 4. Strap sliders sit in the middle of your back

-Much like the backstrap, the shoulder straps of your bra should be snug enough to feel supportive, but not so much that they’re restricting your movement.
+Much like the backstrap, the shoulder straps of your bra should be snug enough to feel supportive, but not so much that they’re restricting your movement or digging into your shoulders.
+Your straps contribute to the uplift, but the majority of support remember, still comes from the underband.

 Are you putting your bra on correctly?